 Jo enjoys music in all its forms, travelling, cooking, swimming and keeping up with the friends she has made in all the different places she has lived.

-Jo is music and languages coordinator and teaches in Y1, Y2, Y3, Y5 & Y6
+Jo is music and languages coordinator and usually teaches KS2.

 Tracy Watson-Brown has a degree in American studies and English Literature.
 After her degree studies, Tracy completed her PGCE in Oxford before coming to Suffolk in 1992 to get married.